deankoch/snapKrig/README.md

 users often need a tool for interpolation or down-scaling.

 The package offers an fast and simple back-end for modeling with spatially correlated errors.
-It works much faster than alternatives like `gstat` and `fields`, at the expense of restricting the type of model users can select.
+It works much faster than alternatives like `gstat` and `fields` (sometimes by several orders of magnitude), at the expense of slightly restricting the type of model users can select, and forcing the use of gridded datasets (possibly requiring the data to be snapped).

 `blitzKrig` depends only on packages included by default in R (like `graphics` and `stats`), but supports raster and geometry classes from `sf` and `terra`.
+While we recommend the newest version of R, the package is written for compatibility with older versions of R (*eg.* we steer clear of syntax like `|>` and `\(x)`).

 # Technical Features

 * models anisotropic Gaussian processes on 2-dimensional regular grids for a choice of covariance kernels
-* fast computation of the likelihood function, generalized least squares, and kriging predictor/variance
+* optimized computation of the likelihood function, generalized least squares, and kriging predictor/variance
-* Support for missing data problems, and highly optimized code for complete data case
+* fast computations with missing data problems, and even faster in the complete data case
-* automated maximum likelihood model fitting with sample semi-variogram diagnostic
+* automated maximum likelihood model fitting and support for sample semi-variograms
 * user friendly helper functions for raster down-scaling and point interpolation

 # Technical Background